bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 If it is "s:2.5" then it sets the scaling factor in the horizontal and vertical direction to be 2.5.

-If it is "at:a" then the offset will be set to a point coincides with the first point of that path.
+If it is "at:a" then the 'origin' will be set to a point coincides with the first point of that path.

-If it is "at:a_0" then the offset will be set to a point coincides with the first point of that path.
+If it is "at:a_0" then the 'origin' will be set to a point coincides with the first point of that path.

-If it is "at:a_1" then the offset will be set to a point coincides with the second point of that path.
+If it is "at:a_1" then the 'origin' will be set to a point coincides with the second point of that path.

-If it is "at:a_2" then the offset will be set to a point coincides with the third point of that path.
+If it is "at:a_2" then the 'origin' will be set to a point coincides with the third point of that path.

-If it is "at:a_3" then the offset will be set to a point coincides with the forth point of that path.
+If it is "at:a_3" then the 'origin' will be set to a point coincides with the forth point of that path.

 If it is "pt:a" then it creates a new path variable named 'a' such that it